Class: USystemsWorld

 Make sure

-is a class that inherits fromUSystem
+Tis a class that inherits fromUSystem!Return

 True if system was successfully installed (registry is not sealed).